 A Welcoming Space

-Parents and family are made welcome at Innova Academy.
-Our entire first floor ‘Mall’ is dedicated to community – providing social spaces for children, staff, parents and visitors to meet and socialize.
+Our entire first floor ‘Mall’ is dedicated to community – providing social spaces for Students, staff, parents and visitors to meet and socialize.
 It is full of exhibitions, displays and celebrations and is a center for student lunchtime performances.

-The Sports Center is a wonderful facility and as well as being a hub for the schools extracurricular program is available for booking by parents and community groups.
+The Sports and Community Center is a wonderful facility and as well as being a hub for the school’s extracurricular programme is available for booking by parents and community groups.

-Innova Academy also hosts activities and events that build our sense of community and enjoy our environment.
+Innova Academy also hosts activities and events that build our sense of community and to enjoy our environment.

 While many people are involved with the education of a child, with teachers and schools taking a large responsibility in education, we believe that the process works best as a partnership between home and school.